KMK-HEOR/KMK-HEOR.github.io/docs/basic.md

     - No effect on performance review

 ### Sick Lleave
-- Sick leave < 3 days: contact team lead and cients for approval and follow the standard process in Vacation section to send out the invitation (reminder is not needed)
+- Sick leave < 3 days: contact team lead for approval and send out the invitation to KMK team (reminder is not needed)
 - Sick leave ≥ 3 dconsective ays:
   - Suuporting documen is required
   - Additionally, the company may require an employee to provide written confirmation that an emplyee used paid sick time in accordance with this policy